 The Retirement System had been substantially noncontributory.
 However, starting in 2011, certain members began making mandatory contributions.
 Most full-time, regularly-appointed employees were required to make contributions starting in 2012.
-The employee contributions varied from 6.5% of compensation to 7.4% for 2016, and 5.0% of compensation to 5.3% for 2015.
-In 2017, the employee contribution percentages will range from 6.5% to 8.1% of compensation.
+The employee contributions varied from 6.5% of compensation to 8.1% for 2017, and 6.5% of compensation to 7.4% for 2016.
 These percentages may change from year to year based on an analysis performed by the Retirement System's actuary.